uyuni-project/uyuni-rfc/accepted/00063-hub-iss.md

 - drop the current ISS implementation
   - full backwards compatibility of all commandline flags is left as an implementation detail, it's probably achievable
   - dropping the old ISS implementation could save about ~9k LOC, as measured by `cloc backend/server/importlib/*Import* backend/satellite_exporter/ backend/satellite_tools/exporter/ backend/satellite_tools/*sat*ync*`
+- integrate with the Content Lifecycle Management functionality: automatically sync after content is finalized
 - support syncing repo metadata, in order for them not to necessarily be regenerated on the ISS Slave

 # Unresolved questions